alexjriley/dj-depo/README.md

 <sub>Mix model</sub><br> ![audio-post-model](https://github.com/user-attachments/assets/b0aae2f4-7793-4e59-90e0-f829426f2680)

-The main componenet of the DJ Depo app is this AudioPost model, with custom elements to enhance UX.
+The main component of the DJ Depo app is this AudioPost model, with custom elements to enhance UX.

 Enables users to: